databio/pypiper/doc/source/usage.rst

 	./pipeline.py

 Now, you'll need to figure out the command-line arguments required by the pipeline.
 Usage will vary based on the script, and the pipeline author determines what command line arguments their pipeline will recognize.
-You should look in the documentation for your pipeline, or you can often figure out the command-line interface by passing the ``--help argument``, like so:
+You should look in the documentation for your pipeline, or you can often figure out the command-line interface by passing the ``--help`` argument, like so:

 .. code-block:: bash